 If you know DDD you’re probably familiar with the concepts discussed here.
 Many of them are highly influenced by DDD.
 Following a layered approach and properly apply DIP you actually have a Ports and Adapters or Hexagonal architecture approach.
 I find that these patterns and principles help me create maintainable software.
 It comes with a bit of extra complexity to properly separate the layers, but it’s well worth the investment.
 Obviously like all patterns there is an anti-pattern.
 Be aware of the “Sinkhole” anti-pattern.
 If all of your requests just flows through the different layers without any logic, layered architecture may be not the best approach.
 Or at least minimize the number of layers to control the complexity overhead.
 Since the layered approach is pretty much the same for every app it enables developers to have consistent architecture setup across projects.
 Due to the separations and abstractions, testing the individual layers is much easier.
 This will result in a maintainable codebase.

 Thank you for reading this post.
 I’d like to learn about your experiences as well!
-Please leave a comment below and share your experience, questions or feedback.
+Please contact me and share your experience, questions or feedback.